 » Complete a home study with one of our Agency Social Workers

-How do I know if I would be a good foster parent?
+How do I know if I would be a good resource parent?

-Effective foster parents are consistent and understand that routines help children feel secure.
-Foster parents need to be flexible and able to adjust to unexpected events such as tantrums and nightmares.
-Good foster parents relish the challenge of finding new and creative ways to manage a child’s behavior and effect positive outcomes.
-The most successful foster parents have a passion for learning and welcome all opportunities to improve their knowledge and skills.
-Individuals who make the best foster parents are those that acknowledge the child’s bond with their birth parents, (no matter the birth parent’s past history), and those who are willing to work towards family reunification and actively support family connections.
+Effective resource parents are consistent and understand that routines help children feel secure.
+Resource parents need to be flexible and able to adjust to unexpected events such as tantrums and nightmares.
+Good resource parents relish the challenge of finding new and creative ways to manage a child’s behavior and effect positive outcomes.
+The most successful resource parents have a passion for learning and welcome all opportunities to improve their knowledge and skills.
+Individuals who make the best resource parents are those that acknowledge the child’s bond with their birth parents, (no matter the birth parent’s past history), and those who are willing to work towards family reunification and actively support family connections.

-What do you mean by the word “motivation” for wanting to become a foster parent?
+What do you mean by the word “motivation” for wanting to become a resource parent?

-Are foster parents paid to care for the children placed in their homes?
+Are resource parents paid to care for the children placed in their homes?

 Do I have to take every child referred to my home, or do I have a say in which children I would like to accept?